oracle/vagrant-projects/ContainerRegistry/README.md

 the Kubernetes containers.

 ## Prerequisites

-1. Read the [prerequisites in the top level README](../README.md#prerequisites) to set up either Vagrant with either VirtualBox or KVM
+1. Read the [prerequisites in the top level README](../README.md#prerequisites) to set up Vagrant with either VirtualBox or KVM
 1. Sign in to [Oracle Container Registry](https://container-registry.oracle.com) and accept the _Oracle Standard Terms and Restrictions_ for the _Container Services_ Business Area.

 ## Quick start

 1. Clone this repository `git clone https://github.com/oracle/vagrant-projects`
 1. Change into the `vagrant-projects/ContainerRegistry` directory
 1. Run `vagrant up; vagrant ssh`